 - We can add “drill and fill” insulation below the floor of the room.
 If we find that the floor separating the above-garage living space from the garage below is not insulated, we can blow in some cellulose or fiberglass insulation.
 We do this by drilling holes in the floor of the room, blowing in the product and then repairing the holes.

-- We can make the knee wall insulation more effective.
+- We can make the knee wall insulation more effective with spray foam insulation.
 Attic knee walls don’t usually have good insulation.
 In fact, they are usually insulated with a product known as “batt insulation”.
 This is very hard to install correctly and can move around, slip and fall away with the passage of time.

 - We can install bubble wrap and/or foam board insulation over the existing batt insulation for better thermal performance.
 These materials will hold the existing batt in place.
 Additionally, they provide a continuous seal that helps resist unwanted airflow more effectively.

 - We can provide an extremely effective air seal.
 Even though good insulation provides a fine thermal barrier and some airflow resistance, it is not a completely effective air barrier.
 There are some cracks and gaps that can allow air to leak in.
 This is especially true around attic access doors and at knee walls.

 That’s why the most effective installation of new insulation is prefaced by sealing all cracks and gaps with a foam product that will keep cold air out in the winter and hot air out in the summer.